avine/formation-angular-base/doc/course/public/01_getting_started.md

 </html>
 ```

-😉 *This is not a random example, it's in fact the typical server return for an Angular application*
+😉 *This is not a random example; it's actually the typical server return for an Angular application*

 <!-- separator-vertical -->